-Have you ever wondered what games can be played on the Raspberry Pi 4?
+Have you ever wondered what are the best games for Raspberry Pi 4?
 Maybe you are a new owner of the Pi 4 and want to install it on your gaming console.
-Whatever reason you may have, this blog will answer all questions regarding which games are best on the Raspberry Pi 4.
+Whatever reason you may have, this blog will answer all questions regarding which are the best games on Raspberry Pi 4.

 What is Raspberry Pi 4?